kristblo/TTK4900_Masteroppgave/documentation_internal/journal.md

 Z axis of shoulder also seems to be dead, but not X axis.
 Might it actually be that this is not my fault, and I'm just dealing with a bad batch?
 I'll never know for sure.
 The shoulder Z axis would have been optimal, but X will work too!

 Motor drivers work as expected.
 Turns out the CCRs are unique to each channel, so the DT function currently always writes to CCR1, 2 and 3.
 Should probably be part of a motor driver struct in the real project.

+###240224
+Got CAN working.
+Should probably cite the youtube video?
+After watching the first video I simply switched to normal mode, and flashed torso and shoulder with corresponding sender IDs and filters.
+Now I'm even more certain that my trouble with CAN before Christmas was due to having ordered the wrong transciever.

+Will need to read RM0316 chapters 8 (Peripheral interconnect matrix), 13 (DMA), 15 (ADC), 30 (UART) and 31 (bxCAN) as research for the architechture.
+A key point will be to offload the CPUs as much as possible, in particular CAN/UART should as far as possible avoid the CPU.
+Unfortunately, UART5 is not compatible with "continuous communication using DMA".
+Figures!